 - Fender Johnny Marr Jaguar – The original model was a commercial flop due to noise and hardware reliability issues that affected tuning.
 Former Smiths guitarist Johnny Marr collaborated with Fender to revive this 60’s model with upgraded electronics and hardware, making this a joy to play.
 It can be heard on all of his solo recordings.

 - Ernie Ball St. Vincent – designed by alternative art rocker St. Vincent (Annie Clark), the St. Vincent is an ergonomic marvel.
 Its art deco shape is surprisingly comfortable to play, especially for women, given it’s only 7.5 lbs.
-The scale length is an astonishingly standard 25.5” but is hardly noticeable, as the neck carve shape and radius is superb for small handed players.
+The scale length is an astonishingly standard 25.5” but is hardly noticeable, as the neck carve shape and radius is superb for guitar players with small hands.
 The Firebird mini humbucking pickups shred and purr with equal aplomb.

 - Fender Mustang – originally Fender’s student model, the short scale Mustang became a favorite among diverse players, such as Kurt Cobain, Johnny Winter, Todd Rundgren, and Adrian Belew.
 Fender has reissued it at various times and it is presently in their 2018 catalog.